-The outcome of a hearing is part of the educational record of the responding student and is protected from release under the Federal Education Rights and Privacy Act (FERPA), except under certain conditions.
+The outcome of a hearing is part of the educational record of the responding student and is protected from release under FERPA, except under certain conditions.
 As allowed by FERPA, when a student is accused of a policy violation that would constitute a "crime of violence" or forcible or non-forcible sex offense, the University of Saint Francis will inform the alleged victim/party bringing the complaint in writing of the final results of a hearing regardless of whether the University of Saint Francis concludes that a violation was committed.
-Such release of information may only include the responding student's name, the violation committed, and the sanctions assigned (if applicable).
+Such release of information may only include the responding student's name, the violation committed and the sanctions assigned (if applicable).
 In cases of Title IX allegations, the rationale for the outcome will also be shared with all parties to the complaint in addition to the finding and sanction(s).